mblaszczykowski/Web-based-OS-Simulator/README.md

 OS.SIM is not a playground for comparing scheduling algorithms against each other.
 It's a demonstration of **one well-justified system**, running continuously, that you observe and poke at the way you would a real machine — through a terminal, not a settings panel.

 - **Scheduler**: Multi-Level Feedback Queue (MLFQ) — the algorithm real general-purpose kernels approximate, chosen specifically because it adapts to interactive vs. batch workloads without manual tuning.
-Its window can export the current run's full Gantt history and metrics as a CSV.
+It runs across **two logical CPUs**, each with its own complete set of run queues: a process is assigned to a core on admission and keeps it across preemption, demotion and I/O (processor affinity), while a load balancer migrates one across when the imbalance outweighs the lost cache locality.
+The Gantt chart draws a row per core; the window can export the current run's full history and metrics as a CSV, one column per CPU.
+Concurrency is still interleaved rather than parallel — the *scheduling* is real, the hardware isn't (see [ADR-0015](docs/adr/0015-multiprocessor-scheduling.md)).
 - **Memory**: Clock (Second-Chance) page replacement — the cheap, hardware-realistic approximation of LRU that production kernels actually run — plus a First-Fit contiguous allocator shown alongside it purely as a historical reference point.
 Evicted pages are actually swapped to a `/swap` file on the simulated disk (and read back on the next fault) — the one place two subsystems are wired together directly, coordinated from `app/engines.ts` rather than either engine depending on the other.
 An 8-entry TLB sits in front of the page table (own hit ratio, LRU-evicted, invalidated on every real eviction) so it's visible *why* paging is cheap despite the indirection; a sliding-window fault-rate indicator flags thrashing when paging starts crowding out real work (`stress <n>` for a large `n` is the easiest way to trigger it).
-A process's threads (`run --threads=<n>`) share one such address space while still being scheduled independently — each is its own row in `ps`/the Gantt chart.
+A process's threads (`run --threads=<n>`) share one such address space while still being scheduled independently — each is its own row in `ps`/the Gantt chart. `fork <pid>` duplicates a process **copy-on-write**: parent and child share every resident frame read-only, and only the first write to a page copies it, so `free` shows unchanged memory right after the fork and climbs only as the two diverge.
 - **Filesystem**: a small inode-based filesystem with a write-ahead log, so a simulated crash mid-write can be replayed back to a consistent state on the next `fsck`.
-Every real block access queues an I/O request serviced by a SCAN (elevator) disk-head scheduler — one justified algorithm, no FCFS/C-SCAN picker — with its own head-sweep visualization next to the block grid and an `iostat` command for its metrics.
+Every real block access queues an I/O request serviced by a SCAN (elevator) disk-head scheduler — one justified algorithm, no FCFS/C-SCAN picker — with its own head-sweep visualization next to the block grid and an `iostat` command for its metrics. **A process's I/O burst is a real request to that disk**: it stays blocked until the head actually reaches its cylinder, which is what finally connects the scheduler and the disk into one system rather than two that happen to share a clock ([ADR-0010](docs/adr/0010-io-burst-is-a-device-request.md)).
+Free space is managed as an explicit **bit vector** (`df`, `df -m`), and **symbolic links** sit beside the existing hard links — a name pointing at a path, so it may dangle, and `rm` on it removes the link rather than the target.
 - **Process sync**: a classic bounded-buffer producer/consumer, guarded by a counting semaphore pair and a mutex — the one correct, synchronized mechanism by default.
 A "show race condition" mode exists purely to demonstrate the bug the mutex prevents, the same before/after narrative as crash → `fsck`.
 A second tab extends this into **deadlock detection**: a scripted circular-wait scenario (two processes, two resources) drives a real wait-for-graph DFS cycle detector, with a resource-allocation graph and a "break the deadlock" resolution step.
 A third tab adds **deadlock avoidance** — Banker's Algorithm over Silberschatz's own 5-process/3-resource worked example, running the safety algorithm before granting any request instead of detecting trouble after the fact.
+A fourth covers **IPC**: `pipe <writer> <reader>` connects two genuine scheduled processes with an anonymous pipe, where the writer blocks when the buffer fills, the reader when it empties, and each wakes the other.
+(The shell's `|` is a different thing and says so — a filter over one command's rendered output, with no processes involved.)
 - **Network**: two simulated hosts and a pure packet-flow visualisation — `ping`/`curl` in the terminal launch packets that animate across a fixed link over a few ticks.
 No real TCP/IP stack or sockets, by design (plan.md §3).

 No algorithm picker, no "add process" button.
 Workload is generated automatically and through the terminal (`run <name>`), the same way you'd interact with a real shell.